pascalheidmann/slides-phpstan/slides.md

 title: How does PHPStan work
 ---

-# How does this work?
+# How does PHPStan work?

 - Doc block
 ```php